lucastheis/c2s/doc/scripts/tutorial.rst

     $ c2s predict data.mat predictions.mat

-The following tutorial describes how to format and preprocess your data, and how to improve and evaluate predictions.
+This tutorial describes how to format and preprocess your data, and how to improve and evaluate predictions.

 Data formatting